maurice/yay-machine/docs/about.md

 These features can be combined to model just about anything.

-It should be quick to learn, master, and have a low ongoing cost-of-ownership.
+It should be quick to learn, and have a minimal ongoing cost-of-ownership.

 ## Lightweight